 One day, my buddy had just finished wiping the last coat of oil on a desk he was making.
 Just before closing up, he threw a few of the rags he was using into a trash can.

-I picked up a smoke alarm that also acts as a carbon monoxide detector from Amazon.
-Mounted it on the ceiling.
+This is the most simple and cheapest safety measure you can get.
+I picked up a smoke alarm that also acts as a carbon monoxide detector from Amazon and mounted it on the ceiling.

 This First Alert smoke detector has excellent reviews and works fine for me.
 It didn’t have a chance to perform yet.
 Knock on wood.

 I bought two fire extinguishers, just in case.
 I mounted one near the front entrance and the other near the rear entrance to my shop.
 The best extinguisher for a workshop would be “A+B+C” type that contains the dry chemical that works well with wood, electrical, and solvent fires.

 I usually buy Amerex brand ABC fire extinguishers.

 First of all, no more plastic waste containers.
 Major fire threat.
 Invest in an industrial trash can that is made out of metal, is airtight, and closes by itself.
 Empty every night.